pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.8.2 Requirements

-Before proceeding to study initiation, the following **shall** be completed:
+Before proceeding to study initiation, the following **SHALL** be completed:

 **Design Completion:**
 - All design outputs from Sections 5.2 through 5.5 are complete and approved